ADVANCED TV HERSTORY KICKS OFF FALL SEASON WITH LIVE APPEARANCES

 The rest is herstory!

 So you think you got something to say?
-Some of the best segments come from smart guests being clever - whether they've written a book o rjust know a lot about something.
-Hit us with your best shot!
+Some of the best segments come from smart guests being clever - whether they've written a book or just know a lot about something.
+Share your creative or TV-loving self with us!

 Cynthia is a crackerjack guest on other people's shows too.
-Send a note or contact her via Twitter (@TVHerstory).
+View or download her one-sheet (below).

 Media inquiries are welcome at email@example.com.